 Fireplaces are a staple feature of many living rooms around the world.
-Their cozy appearance adds a relaxing effect to any home and they are certainly well-appreciated during the cold winter months.
+Their cozy appearance adds a relaxing effect to any home and the heat output is certainly well-appreciated during the cold winter months.

 However, It’s estimated that 31% of house fires are directly caused by fireplaces, chimneys, or other poorly maintained flame fixtures.
-You must proper safety precautions when using your fireplace.
+You must practice proper safety precautions when using your fireplace or wood-burning stove.
 It’s not enough to light a log and hope for the best.
 Homeowners need to keep on top of fireplace safety tips in order to ensure they have a pleasant burning season without disastrous results.

 Fortunately, there are easy ways to ensure homeowners won’t see their residences going up in smoke when they start their first fire of the year.

 Softwood or other unseasoned logs are pieces of wood that have a high moisture content.
 While they can provide heat at a relatively cheap price, they also come at a very high risk to homeowners.
 Creosote and soot more rapidly build up when burning softwood logs and over time this can have severe consequences for any home, including chimney fires.

 Therefore, it is important for homeowners to only choose dried wood and hardwood logs from a reputable provider.
 This will ensure that soot levels are kept to a minimum as hardwood logs will generally be delivered kiln-dried, which is safest to burn.

 Even when using the driest of woods, it is still possible for embers to escape the fireplace and these too are very hazardous to homeowners.
 Fire screens provide a fire-safe barrier that helps prevent embers from escaping the fireplace without taking away from the visual appeal of a fireplace.
 In fact, there are many different designs for fire screens and homeowners can choose one that compliments their decor.